Algosystems-SA/Bulk-Network-Devices-Config-Wizard/README.md

 Only IP is mandatory, all other fields are optional.

-# TODO
-Upload the python toolbox needed by the wizzard

 # Known Issues

-The application requires another project as a dependency wich will be added shortly
+The application requires another project as a dependency wich can be found at: https://github.com/Algosystems-SA/nagios_wizard_python_toolbox

 # Getting Help